Efficient and Stealthy Jailbreak Attacks via Adversarial Prompt Distillation from LLMs to SLMs: Methodology

-In the pre-training stage, we construct a dataset by combining $n$ instructions with $N$ selected templates using the Cartesian product, resulting in $n \times N$ data inputs.
-This approach ensures comprehensive coverage of diverse instruction-template pairs.
-We then pre-train Llama, serving as the teacher model, to enhance its adversarial generation capability.
-The motivation is to establish a robust foundation for generating harmful content through self-supervised learning.
+We construct a comprehensive dataset by taking the Cartesian product of $n$ harmful instructions and the $N$ selected templates, resulting in $n \times N$ instruction-template pairs.
+The teacher model (Llama) is then pre-trained to enhance its adversarial generation capability.
+The training objective is to minimize the Mean Squared Error (MSE) loss between its predicted harmfulness score $\hat{y}_i$ and the ground-truth label $y_i$

-In this stage, Llama is optimized to maximize the likelihood of generating harmful outputs.
-Specifically, for each data input, $y_i$ denotes the ground-truth harmfulness score (or label), and $\hat{y}_i$ represents the harmfulness score predicted by Llama.
-The training objective is to minimize the mean squared error (MSE) loss, defined as:

-We employ the AdamW optimizer and train over multiple epochs.
-This pre-training process substantially improves Llama's ability to generate harmful and stealthy content, providing a strong teacher model for subsequent distillation.
+The AdamW optimizer \cite{loshchilov2017decoupled} is used over multiple epochs.
+This phase equips the teacher model with a strong foundational ability to generate stealthy and harmful content (see Alg.
+1 in Appendix for details).

-\subsection{Knowledge Distillation}
+\subsubsection{Knowledge Distillation}

-Knowledge distillation transfers Llama’s adversarial capabilities to BERT, enabling the generation of stealthier and more efficient attack text.
-The process aligns BERT’s output distribution with Llama’s by minimizing the KL divergence loss, ensuring consistency between the teacher (Llama) and student (BERT) models.
-Specifically, the KL divergence is defined as:

-To address vocabulary mismatches between Llama and BERT, projection layers map their logits to a shared dimension \( D \), minimizing the alignment loss:
+The core distillation objective is to align the output distribution of the student model (BERT) with that of the frozen teacher model (see Alg.
+2 in Appendix for details).
+To overcome vocabulary and architectural mismatch, we introduce trainable projection layers that map the logits of both models to a shared latent dimension $D$.